A comprehensive analysis of Gibson J-45s from the 1940s to the 1960s. Truly the definitive guide to the J-45!

 The pickguard specification changed from a small pickguard to a large pickguard starting in 1955.

-It boasts a beautiful, glossy finish.
+It features a beautiful, glossy finish.

 [SPEC.]